demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 Currently, we are redirecting the user to login page, if the user didn't have access.
 But this approach will not work out for AJAX requests, as it doesn't full page refresh.

-What we want is a HTTP response from the server with a status code `401 Unauthorized` and a JSON body.
+What we want is an HTTP response from the server with a status code `401 Unauthorized` and a JSON body.

 To enable this, let's refactor the `requiresAuth` as below